MHSoquiat/DevOps-Project/docs/04-argocd-setup.md

 - Username: admin
 - Password: (from above command)

-## Creating Your First Application
+## Setting Up the Sample Application

+We'll configure ArgoCD to manage the task management application from the `/app` directory.

 ### 1. Create Application YAML
 ```yaml